-Third, our study traced the importance of socio-cultural norms that influence African migrants' remittance behavior, thereby connecting the individual and macro socio-cultural contexts of remittance behavior.
-Participants actively linked remittance behavior with the ongoing tensions of the socio-cultural norms, even as they sought to downplay the socio-cultural influences in remittance behavior (Ehwi et al. 2021; Lianos and Pseiridis, 2014).
+Third, our study traced the importance of sociocultural norms that influence African migrants' remittance behavior, thereby connecting the individual and macro sociocultural contexts of remittance behavior.
+Participants actively linked remittance behavior with the ongoing tensions of the sociocultural norms, even as they sought to downplay the sociocultural influences in remittance behavior (Lianos and Pseiridis 2014; Ehwi, Maslova, and Asante 2021).
 A more nuanced appreciation of the influence of the host country context also emerged, especially in relation to the tensions inherent in dislike of living in a care home, wanting to be with their own people in old age, and stressing the importance of planning for retirement.
-In these situations, socio-cultural norms of the host country (i.e., UK) play an important constitutive role so that the 'self-interest motive' of remittance behavior is privileged over the socio-cultural norms of the home country (i.e., Ubuntu).
-That is, the socio-cultural context of remittance behavior transcends home country influences on remittance motives to shape broader societal discourses and socio-cultural norms, according to which participants had to align themselves (Agarwal and Horowitz, 2002; Carling, 2008; Shimada, 2011).
-This study thus helps connect the socio-cultural context of 'home' and 'host' countries so that how migrants decide their remittance behavior is inherently connected to the socio-cultural contexts.
+In these situations, sociocultural norms of the host country (i.e., the United Kingdom) play an important constitutive role so that the "self-interest motive" of remittance behavior is privileged over the sociocultural norms of the home country (i.e., Ubuntu).
+That is, the sociocultural context of remittance behavior transcends home country influences on remittance motives to shape broader societal discourses and sociocultural norms, according to which participants had to align themselves (Agarwal and Horowitz 2002; Carling 2008; Shimada 2011).
+This study thus helps connect the sociocultural context of "home" and "host" countries so that how migrants decide their remittance behavior is inherently connected to the sociocultural contexts.

 Finally, there are research and policy implications for our findings.
-On the one hand, remittance researchers seeking to understand the remittance behavior of migrants need to recognize and understand the socio-cultural context of both the host and home countries of migrants.
+On the one hand, remittance researchers seeking to understand the remittance behavior of migrants need to recognize and understand the sociocultural context of both the host and home countries of migrants.
 Our study provides a tension-centered approach to educate scholars alike on an important antecedent of African migrants' remittance behavior emerging from their home and host country context.
-On the other hand, our study shows that African migrants remittance behavior might not always prioritize remittance as purely altruistic.
+On the other hand, our study shows that African migrants' remittance behavior might not always prioritize remittance as purely altruistic.
 African migrants have competing motives, and pursuing those motives may result in remittance behavior that is significantly different from that anticipated of non-African migrants (especially those from developed and non-African developing countries), where altruistic motives are less important.
 Our research provides scholars and policymakers with a lens for understanding African migrants' remittance-related motives, which are often grounded in the Ubuntu philosophy.

-5.2 Limitations and Future research
+Limitations and Future Research

 Our research is not without limitations.
-Our findings are based on data collected from African migrants from only eight sub-Saharan African countries living in the UK.
+Our findings are based on data collected from African migrants from only eight sub-Saharan African countries living in the United Kingdom.
 As per our inclusion criteria, we know that these migrants remit money back home.
-We looked for common patterns in the data, but since we only looked at migrants with strong ties back home, we were unable to discuss other motivations of remittances (Lucas and Stark, 1985).
+We looked for common patterns in the data, but since we only looked at migrants with strong ties back home, we were unable to discuss other motivations of remittances (Lucas and Stark 1985).
 Limiting the study to migrants from eight African countries may have limited the generalizability of our findings.
-We acknowledge that the categories we created and the interpretations we made represent analytical rather than statistical generalizations (Yin, 2009); as a result, a useful way to improve generalizability would be to look at our framework across a larger range of migrants from several African countries that do not meet our inclusion requirements.
+We acknowledge that the categories we created and the interpretations we made represent analytical rather than statistical generalizations (Yin 2009); as a result, a useful way to improve generalizability would be to look at our framework across a larger range of migrants from several African countries that do not meet our inclusion requirements.
 This would enable broader perspectives on how the remittance behavior of African migrants is shaped by the Ubuntu philosophy.
-Moreover, our sample is not representative of African migrants in the UK, given that it mostly consists of highly skilled migrants.
+Moreover, our sample is not representative of African migrants in the United Kingdom, given that it mostly consists of highly skilled migrants.
 Based on our data, we suggest insights emerging from our study are contextual and can provide valuable ground for further testing to increase our depth of understanding and therefore encourage future research to address this limitation.